unagex/kondense/README.md

 Kondense uses the memory pressure given by the Linux Kernel to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

 ## Requirements

+### On Kubernetes
 1. The Kubernetes cluster must run on Linux
 2. Kubernetes version >= 1.27
-3. Kubernetes should have the feature gate `InPlacePodVerticalScaling` enabled.
+3. Kubernetes should have the feature gate `InPlacePodVerticalScaling` enabled

+### On Containers
+1. Containers should have the binary `cat`
+2. Containers should include the linux kernel version >= 4.20.
+Ensure the file `/sys/fs/cgroup/memory.pressure` exists in the container to verify it.

 ## Getting Started

-Let's say we have a pod running nginx that we want to Kondense:
+1. Let's say we have a pod running nginx that we want to Kondense:
 ```yaml
 apiVersion: v1
 kind: Pod